Table of contents: Pumping is the main method… ↓ Bleeding using a one-way valve kit ↓ Bleeding using a pressure bleeding… ↓ All methods ↓

 Warning: Brake fluid is poisonous.
-Some types of brake fluid are highly flammable.
+Some types of brake fluid are flammable.
 Brake fluid is hygroscopic.

-Effective operation of any hydraulic system is possible only after removing all the air from it.
+Any hydraulic system can only work effectively after all the air has been removed from it.
 The process of removing air from the brake system is called bleeding.
-When pumping, use only new, clean brake fluid.
-Before starting bleeding, fill the reservoir with brake fluid above the MAX mark and make sure that the brake fluid level does not fall below this mark.
+When bleeding, use only new, clean brake fluid.
+Before bleeding, fill the reservoir with brake fluid above the MAX mark and make sure that the brake fluid level does not fall below this mark.

-On Audi 100 models not equipped with automatic rear suspension height adjustment, move the rear brake pressure control valve lever as close to the rear axle as possible and lock it in this position.
-Bleeding the entire hydraulic system must be carried out in the following order with the engine running.
+On Audi 100 models not equipped with automatic rear suspension height adjustment, move the lever of the rear brake pressure control valve as close to the rear axle as possible and lock it in this position.
+Bleeding of the entire hydraulic system must be carried out in the following order with the engine running.

 Audi 100 models with electronic differential lock:

-- bleed valve on the hydraulic module of the blocking system;
+- bleed valve on the hydraulic module of the locking system;

 - right rear wheel brake;